Skip to Content

 Who are Venom and Carnage’s hosts?

-Both Venom and Carnage went through several different hosts but their most known ones are Eddie Brock (Venom) and Cletus Kassady (Carnage).
+Venom and Carnage went through several different hosts, but their most known ones are Eddie Brock (Venom) and Cletus Kassady (Carnage).

-He’s also managed to possess the body of Dr. Karl Malus who eventually became The Superior Carnage and the body of Norman Osborn, which from their combination resulted in Red Goblin.
+He’s also managed to possess the body of Dr. Karl Malus, who eventually became The Superior Carnage, and the body of Norman Osborn, which resulted in the Red Goblin from their combination.

 Venom, on the other hand, also has a slew of hosts.
 I’ve already mentioned Spider-Man when Spider-Man mistook him for a black suit, but he’s also had a ton of other well-known hosts, one of which is the antihero Deadpool.